iturdikulov/notes/signal (ipc).md

 ---
-title: Signal (IPC)
 date: 2023-03-22
+draft: true
+sr-due: 2023-04-02
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-04-02
-sr-interval: 4
-sr-ease: 270
 ---

+# Signal (IPC)

 > Signals are standardized messages sent to a running program to trigger
 > specific behavior, such as quitting or error handling.
 They are a limited form